 Grace Acan and Evelyn Amony were abducted by the Lord’s Resistance Army (LRA) in Uganda when they were just girls.
 They were enslaved and spent years in captivity, away from their families.
 They managed to find their way back to freedom but have faced many new struggles since they returned home.

-The Museum’s upcoming exhibit Ododo Wa: Stories of Girls in War will feature the stories of Grace and Evelyn, told from their perspectives and in their own voices.
-Their courage, resilience and spirit in the face of adversity will be highlighted through images, text, artifacts, animated films and interviews.
-“Ododo Wa” means “our stories” in their language, Acholi—a dialect of the Luo-speaking peoples of Eastern Africa.
+The Museum’s exhibit Ododo Wa: Stories of Girls in War features the stories of Grace and Evelyn, told from their perspectives and in their own voices.
+Their courage, resilience and spirit in the face of adversity are highlighted through images, text, artifacts, animated films and interviews.
+“Ododo Wa” means “our stories” in their language, Acholi—a dialect of the Luo‐speaking peoples of Eastern Africa.

 We never stopped thinking about coming home.